Protecting Research Data

 A caveat to this definition is the release of student “directory” information, which includes a student’s name, address, telephone number, place and date of birth, honors and awards, and dates of attendance.
 Students can request non-disclosure of this information, which would prevent its use.

 Each department should have a designated individual in charge of the protection of sensitive or confidential data.
-All employees who have access to sensitive or confidential data should be informed and trained about the protection of the data and should sign the Employee Confidentiality Statement.
+All employees who have access to sensitive or confidential data should be informed and trained about the protection of the data.

-For more information please read OP-F-7 Policy on Safeguarding of Confidential Financial and Personal Information
+For more information please refer to applicable University policies (including 4-OP-H-5 Information Security Policy [search for the policy at this link] and 4-OP-F-7 Policy on Safeguarding of Confidential Financial and Personal Information [search at this link].

 National Institute of Standards and Technology - Computer Security Resource Center (CSRC)